MasterChef: The Professionals 2020 is finally here, with chefs set to showcase their skills on the 13th series. Meet the contestants!

 He has been a chef for 24 years, with his passion for food starting when he was 16 years old.

 Dave made his mark on the judges in his first round, and got through!
-He then impressed judges further and made it to the semi-finals.
+He then impressed judges further and made it to the final six.

 Jahdre Hayward, 40, from Epping, is head chef at award-winning Haywards restaurant in Essex, which he owns and runs alongside his wife Amanda.